 Purchasing a dental practice is one of the most important decisions you will make in your professional career and often unlocks the door to a considerable increase in compensation and personal freedom.
 Therefore, it’s crucial for you to begin preparing for practice ownership in advance, build a strong team of advisors, and have a clear understanding of the purchase process and how to evaluate potential acquisition opportunities.

 Completing a practice valuation is just one of the steps involved in exploring a practice purchase.
-If you would like to do so, you can order free sample reports now or place an order with Dentappraisal.
+If you would like to do so, you can order a free sample report now or place an order with Dentappraisal.
 For all other needs outside of practice valuations, please contact us and we’d be happy to put you in touch with a member of our nationwide network of dental specialists who can help you through your exploration into practice ownership.

 Why Purchase a Dental Practice?